ki68/ki68.github.io/_posts/2022-11-01-Get_Closest_Point_On_Line.md

 > [https://forums.cgsociety.org/t/snap-vertices-to-nearest-point-on-curve-or-edge/1833911](https://forums.cgsociety.org/t/snap-vertices-to-nearest-point-on-curve-or-edge/1833911)

-<span style="font-family:NanumSquare; font-size:12em;">Based on the links, </span> the meaning of the function was conceptualized as an image.
+<span style="font-size:12em;">Based on the links, </span> the meaning of the function was conceptualized as an image.

 <img src="/images/Get_Closest_Point_On_Line.png" width="800" height="400"/>